neeluk7/neeluk7.github.io/content/research.md

 <hr style="height:2px;border-width:0;color:gray;background-color:gray">

+### Internship at IBM Research, Zurich

+During my internship at IBM Research, Zurich, I worked on improving the security of context switch code in privileged software by gathering ISA-level insights from the formal specification of the ISA written in machine-readable Sail.
+The Sail model is officially adopted as the ground-truth ISA specification by the RISC-V foundation.
+We leverage Sail to automatically extract which ISA-level state is security-sensitive and must be cleared appropriately during the context switch implementation.
+If you are interested to learn more, check out our Usenix Security '25 paper <a href="https://arxiv.org/abs/2502.06609">here</a>.

-### Internship at Intel Labs
+### Internship at Intel Labs, Bangalore

 During my internship at Intel Labs, Bangalore, with my manager Dr. Niranjan Soundararajan, I worked on optimising different parts of the processor pipeline.
 We improved front-end throughput with enhancements to the micro-op cache.
-Check out our [patent](https://patentimages.storage.googleapis.com/6a/8b/13/075d7355b2a9bc/US20230103206A1.pdf) for more details.
+Check out our [patent](https://patents.google.com/patent/US20230103206A1/en) for more details.
 We also worked on optimising the performance of loads and stores in the processor pipeline.
+Check out our patent [here](https://patents.google.com/patent/US20230418757A1/en).

 <hr style="height:2px;border-width:0;color:gray;background-color:gray">